port-labs/port-docs/docs/create-self-service-experiences/setup-backend/webhook/port-execution-agent/control-the-payload.md

 #### Apply a filter to the mapping

-Assuming you have a few different invocations method for your actions, you can create a mapping configuration that is only applied to actions that are of type `GitLab` like so:
+Assuming you have a few different invocation methods for your actions, you can create a mapping configuration that is only applied to actions that are of a specific type.

+For example, to create a filter that applies only to actions with the `GitLab` method:

 ```
 "enabled": ".payload.invocationMethod.type == \"GITLAB\""